John-Michael Shenette

-John-Michael Shenette (born May 20, 1986) is an American professional stock car racing driver and team owner who competes part-time in the NASCAR Whelen Modified Tour, driving and fielding the No. 8 for his own team.
+John-Michael Shenette (born May 20, 1986) is an American professional stock car racing driver and team owner who competes full-time in the NASCAR Whelen Modified Tour, driving and fielding the No. 8 for his own team, Eighty-Two Autosport.

 Shenette has previously competed in series such as the SMART Modified Tour, the PASS National Championship Super Late Model Series, the PASS South Super Late Model Series, and the Granite State Pro Stock Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)